felipesemissatto/TVShowsApp/README.md

 - **Networking:** Adoption of Combine framework for more efficient handling of API requests.
 - **Local Storage:** Consider incorporating SwiftData for local data storage.
-- **UI Enhancements:** Display an indicator on the TV Show card to signify that it's a user-favorited series in the lists.
 - **Cloud Integration:** Implement CloudKit to store local data in the cloud, ensuring data accessibility across devices.
+- **UI Enhancements:**
+  * Display an indicator on the TV Show card to signify that it's a user-favorited series in the lists;
+  * Improve pagination, because currently we have to scroll through over 250 elements to get to the next page.

 ## Technical Decisions